 - may work from 6 am to no later than 10 pm at the polling place (half-day shifts are available)

-Even if you're not interested in this wonderful opportunity, tell your spouse, your kids (if they're 18), your neighbors, or whomever you can think of.
-Know any retirees?
-Pass it along to them!
+Even if you're not interested in this wonderful opportunity, tell your spouse, your kids (if they're 16 or older), your neighbors, or whomever you can think of.
+Pass the word along!